pishleback/Algebraeon/README.md

 Use the issue tracker if you have questions, feature requests, bugs reports, etc.

+## What to work on?

+If you're unsure what you could do to help:
+ - Have a look through the issue tracker for unassigned issues.
+ - Ask in the discord server.

 ## Changing the code-base

 Fork this repository, make changes, and submit a pull request.

-If you're unsure what to do:
- - Have a look through the issue tracker for unassigned issues.
- - Ask in the discord server.
+## Getting started

 Algebraeon is organized as a [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 Run `cargo test` in the root directory to build and run all tests.

 A suggested workflow for getting started:
+- Checkout the repository.
 - Create a new binary in `examples/src/bin`, for example `my_main.rs`.
 - Copy an example into `my_main.rs`.
 - Run it with `cargo run --bin my_main` in the root directory.